dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

 Methods for tasks look nearly the same as in Pyhop.
 For example, this:

     def m_unload_container(state, container, location):
-        # for this to work, we need an 'is_a' function to determine an object's type
+        # 'is_a' needs to be a function that returns an object's type
         r = state.loc[container]
         if is_a(r, 'robot') and state.loc[r] == location:
             return [('unload', r, container, location)]